SK4G/spotdl/README.md

   - Would have liked to dynamically embed a music player based on spotify url or a music player based on the server music library.

 Technical Requirements
-  - Flask server
+  - Flask server  - Luiz
-  - Postgress DB
+  - Postgress DB  - Luiz
-  - User login
+  - User login    - Luiz
-  - Used spotdl as REST API
+  - Used spotipy as REST API - Brandon

 Stretch Features
   - KooDb3sIr3EwE9j This stretch feature allows users to upload and download music files to the site.
 Users can enter a Spotify URL and download a song.
 Users can also upload an mp4/m4a file from their local computer.